ProjectSeptemberInc/freek/README.md

   } yield (res)
 ```

-Now we want to execute this program, right?
+Now we want to execute this program...

 First, we need interpreters in the shape of natural transformations